 - The jack can break easily.

-These premium wood in-ear earbuds from Symphonized are a great choice for children’s earbuds.
+These premium in-ear earbuds from Joysico are an excellent choice for children’s earbuds.

 - Child-friendly technology.